 Presenting some new year resolution tips for married couples:

 Resolution 1 – Go for weekly date nights

 It’s vital to keep spontaneity and adventure at the heart of your intimate relationship.
 Resolve yourself to a weekly date night in which you and your love eat a good meal together, explore a new hobby, get out of the house, and enjoy the magnificence of creation.
 You may find that date night has a way of enhancing late night.

-Resolution 2 – Write
+Resolution 2 – Write love notes

 In this over digitalized, uber kinetic world of ours, nothing says “intimate relationship” quite as effectively as a lovely, handwritten note.
 Grab some paper, a good pen, and begin to write your love a wonderful dispatch.
 Not a master with language?
-No worries, a Wadsworth poem will work just fine.
+No worries, a Wordsworth poem will work just fine.